Gizra/robo-phpcs/README.md

 ## Options and Configuration

 The trait includes a set list of directories and file types to scan.
-If you want to customize this, you can override the `phpcs()` method in your `RoboFile.php`.
+If you want to customize this, you can override the respective variables in your `RoboFile.php`.